Binary quadratic form: Equivalent representations

 has determinant 1 and is an automorphism of f.
 Acting on the representation $1 = f(x_1,y_1)$ by this matrix yields the equivalent representation $1 = f(3x_1 + 4y_1, 2x_1 + 3 y_1)$.
 This is the recursion step in the process described above for generating infinitely many solutions to $1 = x^2 - 2y^2$.
 Iterating this matrix action, we find that the infinite set of representations of 1 by f that were determined above are all equivalent.

 There are generally finitely many equivalence classes of representations of an integer n by forms of given nonzero discriminant $\Delta$.
 A complete set of representatives for these classes can be given in terms of reduced forms defined in the section below.
 When $\Delta < 0$, every representation is equivalent to a unique representation by a reduced form, so a complete set of representatives is given by the finitely many representations of n by reduced forms of discriminant $\Delta$.
 When $\Delta > 0$, Zagier proved that every representation of a positive integer n by a form of discriminant $\Delta$ is equivalent to a unique representation $n = f(x,y)$ in which f is reduced in Zagier's sense and $x > 0$, $y \geq 0$.
 The set of all such representations constitutes a complete set of representatives for equivalence classes of representations.

 Reduction and class numbers

-Lagrange proved that for every value D, there are only finitely many classes of binary quadratic forms with discriminant D. Their number is the class number of discriminant D. He described an algorithm, called reduction, for constructing a canonical representative in each class, the reduced form, whose coefficients are the smallest in a suitable sense.
+Joseph-Louis Lagrange proved that for every value D, there are only finitely many classes of binary quadratic forms with discriminant D. Their number is the class number of discriminant D. He described an algorithm, called reduction, for constructing a canonical representative in each class, the reduced form, whose coefficients are the smallest in a suitable sense.

 Gauss gave a superior reduction algorithm in Disquisitiones Arithmeticae, which ever since has been the reduction algorithm most commonly given in textbooks.
-In 1981, Zagier published an alternative reduction algorithm which has found several uses as an alternative to Gauss's.
+In 1981, Don Zagier published an alternative reduction algorithm which has found several uses as an alternative to Gauss's.